-Founded in 1994, Youth As Resources, (YAR) is a youth-led grant making, community organizing and leadership development organization that helps youth address their most critical community problems through organizing to make change.
+Founded in 1994, Youth As Resources, (YAR) is a youth-led grant making, community organizing and leadership development non-profit organization that helps youth address our most critical community and institutional challenges on our own terms.

-As mandated by our by-laws, YAR is governed by a majority youth Board of Directors currently comprised of 23 youth (ages 14 – 24) and 2 adults.
+As mandated by our by-laws, YAR is governed by a majority youth Board of Directors currently comprised of 20 youth and young adults.

 We couldn’t do it without you!
-Youth As Resources is currently supported by: The Annie E. Casey Foundation, the Fund for Change, Associated Jewish Charities — Macht Philanthropic Fund, the Baltimore City Public School System, the Baltimore Community Foundation, the Family League of Baltimore City, the Jane and Worth B. Daniels, Jr. Fund, the Betty Lee and Dudley P. Digges Memorial Fund, Disability Rights, Maryland, and individual and Board contributions.
+Youth As Resources is supported by: The Annie E. Casey Foundation, Open Society Institute, the Fund for Change, Associated Jewish Charities — Macht Philanthropic Fund, the Baltimore City Public School System, the Baltimore Children and Youth Fund, the Catholic Campaign for Human Development Local Committee the Betty Lee and Dudley P. Digges Memorial Fund, Robert DH Harvey Fund, Disability Rights, Maryland and other fee-for-service opportunities, many individuals and Board contributions.